ridoy227/monorepo_boylarplate/README.md

-# OCR App Project Documentation
+# Boylerplate Project Documentation

-Welcome to the **OCR App** project!
+Welcome to the **Boylarplate** project!
 This documentation is designed to help new developers (and interns!) understand the project structure, the architectural patterns used, and how to work within our monorepo setup.

 ---